ICAF’s programs are implemented by a network of country

 - Bangladesh: National Federation of Youth Organizations

-- Belarus: Karina Kharaneka (ICAF representative)
+- Belarus: Karina Kharaneka (The ICAF representative)

 - Bhutan: National Commission for UNESCO, Ministry of Education